-Prepositions show people the relationship between words or groups of words.
+A preposition creates relationships between words or phrases.
+Some words only work with specific prepositions.
 Choose them deliberately to convey meaning to users.

 A preposition creates relationships between words or phrases